Burhi Aair Sadhu

-Burhi Aair Sadhu or Burhi Aai'r Xaadhu (বুঢ়ী আইৰ সাধু, literally translated to Grand Mother's Tales) is a collection of stories or folklore, that have been compiled by famous Assamese author and poet Lakshminath Bezbaruah.
+Buṛhī Āir Sādhu or Burhi Air Xadhu (Note: বুঢ়ী আইৰ সাধু, ISO, /as/, lit.
+'Grandmother's Takes'.) (বুঢ়ী আইৰ সাধু, ISO, /as/, lit.
+'Grandmother's Takes') is a collection of stories or folklore, that have been compiled by famous Assamese author and poet Lakshminath Bezbaruah.
 It is one of the most popular texts in Assamese literature.
 This book was first published in October–November 1911.
 After the first publication 100 years have been passed and countless editions of the book have been published.
-This book is in now in the public domain as per copyright law of India.
+This book is now in the public domain as per copyright law of India.

 Book description

 Some of the 30 folklores included in the book were his own.
-The preface itself was a brilliant narration regarding genesis, movement and importance of folklores in different societies and communities of the world.
-Some of the stories are Bandor aaru Xial, Dhowa Kauri aru Tiposi Sorai, Budhiyak Xial, Gongatop, Tejimola, Xorobjan and Burha Burhi.
+The preface itself was a narration regarding genesis, movement and importance of folklores in different societies and communities of the world.

 List of stories

 The following list includes the titles of the stories in the original Assamese (sometimes with an alternate spelling) and their respective English translations.